Riemannian stochastic variance reduced gradient algorithm with retraction and vector transport: Riemannian stochastic variance reduced gradient algorithm

 \subsection{Proposed Riemannian extension of SVRG (R-SVRG)}

-We propose a Riemannian extension of SVRG on a Riemannian manifold $\mathcal{M}$, \changehs{called R-SVRG}.
-Here, we denote the Riemannian stochastic gradient for \changehs{the} $i_t^s$-th sample as $\gradf_{i_t^s}(\tilde{{w}}^{s-1})$ and the {\it modified Riemannian stochastic gradient} as $\xi_t^s$ instead of $v_t^s$, to show the differences from the Euclidean case.
+We propose a Riemannian extension of SVRG on a Riemannian manifold $\mathcal{M}$, called R-SVRG.
+Here, we denote the Riemannian stochastic gradient for the $i_t^s$-th sample as $\gradf_{i_t^s}$ and the {\it modified Riemannian stochastic gradient} as $\xi_t^s$ instead of $v_t^s$, in order to indicate the differences from the Euclidean case.